hauct/de-motor-collision-data-pipeline/local/README.md

 pip install dbt-postgres
 ```

-## Establish a PostgreSQL database and its environment using `Docker`.
+## Step 1 - Establish a PostgreSQL database and its environment using `Docker`.

 Begin by specifying your mount volumes within the docker-compose.yaml file.